APASP News & Announcements

 Who is conducting prioritization at UM?

 A university-wide task force including faculty, staff, students, and administrators.
-For the last seven months, this group has worked on:
+Created in March 2017, this group has worked on:

 - Developing appropriate criteria for prioritizing programs;